IABTechLab/uid2docs/docs/ref-info/glossary-uid.md

 <dd>For details, see <a href="https://blog.google/products/admanager/new-ways-for-publishers-to-manage-first-party-data/">Share secure signals with your trusted partners</a> (second section) and <a href="https://support.google.com/admanager/answer/10488752?hl=en">Share secure signals with bidders</a>, both from Google.</dd>
 <dd>For details about UID2 support of the Google secure signals feature, see <a href="../guides/google-ss-integration">Google Ad Manager Secure Signals Integration Guide</a>.</dd>

-<dt class="jump-anchor" id="gl-sstg">Server-side token generate (SSTG)</dt>
-<dd>In a publisher implementation of UID2, server-side token generate means that the request for the UID2 token is generated from the publisher, data provider, or CDP back-end server.</dd>
-<dd>The SSTG token request requires specific publisher credentials including a confidential API key.
-For details, see <a href="../getting-started/gs-credentials#api-key-and-client-secret">API Key and Client Secret</a></dd>
-<dd> (**GWH_SW KK KT need review on two new definitions CSTG and SSTG please.)**</dd>

 <dt class="jump-anchor" id="gl-sha-256">SHA-256</dt>
 <dd>SHA-256 is the secure hashing algorithm that UID2 uses.</dd>
 <dd>SHA-256 is part of the SHA-2 family of algorithms developed by the National Institute of Standards and Technology (NIST) and the National Security Agency (NSA) to succeed SHA-1.
 Each algorithm is named according to the number of bits in the output, so SHA-256 has 256 bits.</dd>